Navigation

 Frankfurt aerial view BildVergroessern

 The fight against money laundering is a top priority for the EU and Germany.
-In an ambitious legislative package to combat money laundering and terrorist financing, the EU has not only standardised anti-money laundering legislation across Europe, but also established the Anti-Money Laundering Authority (AMLA) as the first-ever designated EU authority to counter money laundering.
-The German government fully supports this project and is working together with the Land of Hesse and the city of Frankfurt to ensure the swift establishment of a strong AMLA in Frankfurt.
+In an ambitious legislative package to combat money laundering and terrorist financing, the EU has not only standardised anti-money laundering legislation across Europe, but also established AMLA as the first-ever designated EU authority to counter money laundering.

-In cooperation with the Land of Hesse and the city of Frankfurt, the German government has also made good on its promise to provide financial support to AMLA over a period of five years.
+In cooperation with the Land of Hesse and the city of Frankfurt, the German government has made good on its promise to provide financial support to AMLA over a period of five years.
+The German government, the Land of Hesse and the city of Frankfurt continue to provide their full support to AMLA during the set-up phase.

 Further information about the new authority can be found on AMLA’s website: www.amla.europa.eu.